ryleyherrington/LetterLinker/index.md

-## Letter Linker
-App Information Page

-### LETTER LINKER

 ## Welcome to Letter Linker

-If you have any feature requests or issues, please contact me at @ryleyherrington on twitter, github, or email me at my first and last name at yahoo.
+If you have any feature requests or issues, please contact me at @ryleyherrington on twitter or email me at my ryleyherrington@yahoo.com.

-Here's a sneak peak at the features so far:
+Here's a quick overview of Letter Linker(so far):

 <style>
 .tablelines table, .tablelines td, .tablelines th {